Roaming: Using a mobile phone in the EU

 Other contracts

-Operators may also offer contracts without roaming services or specifically designed alternative roaming contracts with tariffs which fall outside the scope of EU rules, for example if you roam outside the EU.
-However, you must specifically choose these types of options yourself.
+Operators may also offer contracts without roaming services or specifically designed alternative roaming contracts with tariffs which fall outside the scope of EU rules, for example if you choose a different tarrif or you roam outside the EU.
+You must specifically choose these types of options yourself.

 Monitoring roaming use